inspec/inspec/docs/dev/filtertable-internals.md

 Line 224 uses `send` with a block to call `define_method` on the resource class that you're authoring.
 Using a block with `send` is undocumented, but is treated as an implicit argument (per stackoverflow) , so the end result is that the block is used as the body for the new method being defined.

-The method body is wrapped in an exception-catching facility that catches skipped or failed resource excepytions and wraps them in a specialized excepytion catcher class.
+The method body is wrapped in an exception-catching facility that catches skipped or failed resource exceptions and wraps them in a specialized exception catcher class.
 TBD: understand this better.

 Line 226 constructs an instance of the anonymous FilterTable::Table subclass defined at 203.
 It passes three args: